Companies have always been driven by the desire to grow, reduce costs, improve efficiency, and distinguish themselves from competitors.

 When is Horizontal Integration appropriate?

-Horizontal integration is appropriate when a company wishes to expand its product offerings into new markets.
+Horizontal integration is appropriate for a company to expand its product offerings into new markets.
 By integrating with companies in other industries, a company can gain access to new customers and products.
 Horizontal integration can also help a company become more efficient and competitive by consolidating operations.

 What are the steps involved in Horizontal Integration?